crmathieu/Orbital/README.md

 	2004 XK50 	12/24/2025

-# Notes on how to install the platform on your Windows computer:
+# How to install the platform on Windows computer:

 	1) Install python2.7 64 bits:
 	goto "https://www.python.org/downloads/release/python-279/" and under "Files",